francisashley/shard-docs/README.md

   }
 ```

-`externalLink`: A link that opens in a new tab.
+`external-link`: A link that opens in a new tab.
 ```jsx
   {
     /**